Alice, Texas: Notable people

+Outdoor activities

 Alice and its surrounding areas have an abundance of wildlife, so hunting, fishing, and bird watching are favorite activities, and wild game hunting leases are available through Texas Parks and Wildlife.
 Golfers have two courses from which to choose in the Hub City, with the Alice Municipal Golf Course being the larger with 18 holes, long fairways, and water hazards.
-The other is the 9-hole Alice Country Club golf course east of town.
+The other is the nine-hole Alice Country Club golf course, east of town.